• Skip to primary navigation

 No-bake Malteser shortbread slice

 I love the checkerboard effect of the sliced Maltesers and shortbread against the dark brown of the chocolate once you slice into this.
-It lasts well in the fridge in a covered container, for up to a week, if you can keep your hands off it that is!

 Because the chocolate is sweetened with the golden syrup and made even silkier by the addition of the butter, it tastes caramel like and is so moreish you won’t believe it.